Top 5 4th Quarter Trades of Fu - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Fulton Bank, N.A.’s top five trades of the quarter.
+According to GuruFocus data, these were Future Financial Wealth Managment LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Dividend Appreciation FTF has a price-earnings ratio of 21.90 and a price-book ratio of 4.47.
+In terms of valuation, Invesco S&P 500 High Dividend Low Volatility ETF has a price-earnings ratio of 15.64 and a price-book ratio of 1.88.

-The guru established a new position worth 79,700 shares in BATS:NOBL, giving the stock a 0.87% weight in the equity portfolio.
-Shares traded for an average price of $88.03 during the quarter.
+The guru sold out of their 23,026-share investment in ARCA:IWR.
+Previously, the stock had a 1.75% weight in the equity portfolio.
+Shares traded for an average price of $68.47 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, ProShares S&P 500 Dividend Aristocrats ETF has a price-earnings ratio of 19.67 and a price-book ratio of 8.36.
+In terms of valuation, iShares Russell Mid-Cap ETF has a price-earnings ratio of 16.70 and a price-book ratio of 2.74.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 11.35 and a price-book ratio of 1.68.
+In terms of valuation, Nuveen ESG Small-Cap ETF has a price-earnings ratio of 13.56 and a price-book ratio of 2.13.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.